glennsantos/Book-Notes/The Great Mental Models.md

 Recommended Videos:
 - https://www.youtube.com/watch?v=ywyQ_eNNCJU&list=PLI84Sf0aDgazRojpYTLTXFE6Iaf5bkYr_

-## The Map is not the Territory
+## 🗺️ The Map is not the Territory

 Maps are:
 - reductions of what they represent
 - a snapshot of a point in time
 - subjective to the author's point of view

-> the only way we can navigate the complexity of reality is through some sort of abstraction

-if the aim becomes simplification rather than understanding we start to make bad decisions.

-They are guidebooks, not laws.

-1. Reality is the ultimate update.
+𝙒𝙝𝙖𝙩 𝙩𝙤 𝙠𝙚𝙚𝙥 𝙞𝙣 𝙢𝙞𝙣𝙙:
-> If reality has changed, the map must change.
+1. If reality has changed, the map must change.
-> The faster the rate of change in the territory, the harder it will be for a map to keep up to date.
-2. Consider the cartographer.
-> Maps are not purely objective creations.
-They reflect the values, standards, and limitations of their creators.
-> Models, then, are most useful when we consider them in the context they were created.
+2. Consider them in the context of their creator and why they were created
-3. Maps can influence territories.
-> As more and more people know what model you’re using to manipulate them, they may decide not to respond to your incentives.
+3. The more people know which map you’re using on them, the lower the chance the map can predict their behavior.

 ----

-## Circle of Competence
+## 🎓 Circle of Competence

 Understanding your circle of competence improves decision-making and outcomes.

-In circle of competence:
+In your circle of competence, you:
-* likely have more than one solution to every problem
+* Have multiple solutions to every problem.
-* eliminate bad choices quickly because he has all the pieces of the puzzle
+* Can eliminate bad solutions quickly.
-* make decisions quickly and relatively accurately.
+* Make decisions quickly and relatively accurately.
-* know what is knowable and what is unknowable and can distinguish between the two.
+* Know the knowns and unknowns and can distinguish between the two.

 Building a circle of competence takes years of experience, of making mistakes, and of actively seeking out better methods of practice and thought.

-To maintain the circle:
-1. curiosity and a desire to learn.
-Learning comes when experience meets reflection.
-2. self-reporting. monitor honestly so the feedback can be used to your advantage.
-   * Keeping a journal of your own performance is the easiest and most private way to give self-feedback.
-3. external feedback.

-Coaching benefit
-- receive something you couldn’t see himself and something no one else would point out: knowledge of where his skill and technique was suboptimal.
-- ability to provide better feedback to other doctors.

-if defensiveness starts to manifest, focus on the result you hope to achieve.
+𝙒𝙝𝙖𝙩 𝙩𝙤 𝙠𝙚𝙚𝙥 𝙞𝙣 𝙢𝙞𝙣𝙙:
+1. Have a learning mindset to maintain your circle of competence.
+Be curious, honestly record and review your perfromance, and accept external feedback humbly.

-successfully operating outside a circle of competence
+2. To successfully operate outside your circle of competence
-1. Learn at least the basics
+    * Learn the basics.
-2. Talk to someone whose circle of competence in the area is strong.
+    * Consult someone who is has a strong circle of competence in that area.
-   * Ask thoughtful questions
-3. Use a broad understanding of the basic mental models to augment your limited understanding
+    * Use mental models to augment your understanding.

 ### Falsifiability